techgaun/awesome-programming-presentations/README.md

 > Presentations that programmers should watch

 This awesome list documents list of video presentations and conference talks that all programmers would benefit by watching.
+This list began when I started making habit of watching presentations and talks on weekly basis.

 - [General](#general)
 - [Programming Languages](#programming-languages)